tsprasath/fibonacci-kubernetes/README.md

 # fibonacci-kubernetes
 An over-the-top implementation of calculating Fibonacci value, with Golang, React, Redis, Postgres, NGINX.
 All running in Docker containers, on a Kubernetes cluster.

-How to run it locally:
+How to run it in Kubernetes locally:
 * Download the repo.
 Make sure you have Docker installed, kubectl installed, minikube installed.
 * Run `minikube start` to start a Minikube Kubernetes cluster.
 * Run `kubectl apply -f k8s`.
 This will apply all of the Kubernetes configs to your local cluster.